import pickle,gzip,math,os,time,shutil,torch,random,timm,torchvision,io,PIL

 zip(calc_grams(input_im, self.target_layers), self.target_grams))

-style_loss = StyleLossToTarget(style_im)
+= StyleLossToTarget(style_im) style_loss

 style_loss(content_im)